vish-k/numbertowords/README.md

 # numbertowords
-golang exercise for converting number to words
+golang exercise for converting numbers between 0 to 99,999 to words

 ## unit test
 go test -v